I watched UWMA Episode 5, three times to improve my understanding of the nuances and the limitations of the subtitling.

 To create great Texas BBQ, you have to smoke the meats oh-so-slowly – literally hours, before you get a fantastic result.
 Episode 5 was indeed more leisurely, evolving exposition, but oh-so-slowly done well.
 We should fully accept the slow-pace now – it’s for our edification.

-Most of this episode features Dean and Pharm and their being together.
+Most of this episode features Dean and Pharm and the two of them being together.
 We pick up with Dean and Pharm on their way to school after one of Pharm’s fits of fear and dread.
 Pharm attempts to apologize for this.
-However, as the clearly chivalrous and gentlemenly person that Dean is here, he will have none of it, and reacts with a caring dismissal “about what?”, and in a bit of appropriate translation, says (it’s) “something that shouldn’t be remembered, (and) there is no need to recall it”.
-He then teases Pharm about not getting to have enough breakfast as a result, and goads him into feeding him more, getting a laugh out of both of them.
+However, as the clearly chivalrous and gentlemanly person that Dean is here, he will have none of it, and reacts with a caring dismissal “about what?”, and in a bit of appropriate translation, says (it’s) “something that shouldn’t be remembered, (and) there is no need to recall it”.
+He then teases Pharm about not getting to have enough breakfast as a result and goads him into feeding him more, getting a laugh out of both of them.

 I’d like to find a dictionary (in English) for Thai slang.
 The dialog between Dean and Pharm outside the car after arriving at school is suggestive and fun.
 When Pharm tells Dean that Pharm’s car is fixed and he’ll no longer require a ride anymore, you can feel Dean shrink just a bit.
 Pharm’s further motivation here is purely altruistic, and the results will warm your heart.